 If you happen to take backlit images at noon in natural light, the effect may be somehow different.
 Mainly, with the sun up high in the sky, only the upper part of your model will be properly lit.
 The rest of the body (the back part) receives very little light.

 To get well-balanced backlit pictures, you should organize the photo session early in the morning or late in the afternoon with soft, natural light.
 Being at a lower angle, the sun will evenly light your model.
 Having such an intensive backlight, you may pose your subject in a different way depending on the mood you want to achieve in the photo.

-Many specialists decide to combine studio lighting setup with natural light.
+Many specialists decide to combine a studio lighting setup with natural light.
 This is a very clever decision, especially if you have to work at noon, when the sun is too strong and blinding.
 Thus, you use the fill light (the artificial one) to brighten the model and some dark parts of the frame (mainly the foreground).
-Opt for this technique, if the light source is located right in front of the lens.
+Opt for this technique if the light source is located right in front of the lens.

 Aperture – from f/2.8 to f/5.6

 Shutter speed – from 1/100 to 1/640 seconds

 Photographers typically use the manual mode if the backlight is too strong.
 A backlit photo tends to be overexposed, which is necessary for the model not to look absolutely dark, while the horizon part is perfectly lit.
 You may even take several backlit images with the auto settings to understand where to start experimenting.
 Besides, you can opt for the second way – use the spot meter to measure the light.
 As the camera can measure only a small part of a shot, just focus on the model and minimize underexposure.